These crispy keto zucchini fries elevate zucchini into a flavorful, irresistible snack.

 Notes

-- As long as you pick firm zucchini, there's no need to salt it prior to baking.
+- As long as you pick firm zucchini, there's no need to salt it before baking.
 Salting helps draw water out, and it does have its place.
 But in this recipe, the high-heat baking takes care of that, so there's no need to pre-salt the zucchini.

 - Zucchini fries are best enjoyed fresh.
 But if you must, you can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
 Place them on paper towels to absorb any extra moisture.
-Reheat them in the microwave at 50% or in a 300°F oven.
+Reheat them in a 350°F oven for about ten minutes or until heated through.

 Nutrition per Serving